Budget Considerations

 The current statutory holiday entitlement for employees is 28 days (5.6 Weeks).

 PAs must be paid while on holiday.
-The statutory holiday entitlement of 28 days is made up of a ‘basic’ element of 20 days and an ‘additional’ element of 8 days and any time off for bank and public holidays may be included in the additional element.
-The maximum statutory holiday entitlement (basic plus additional) is capped at 28 days, although employers may give more contractual holiday than that.
+The maximum statutory holiday entitlement is capped at 28 days, although employers may give more contractual holiday than that.

 A replacement worker would need to be paid during the holiday, so calculating the additional contingency is based on the PA wages for the period of the holiday entitlement.